 Speaking of dirt, fire roads are also a good addition to your Hell of the Normal.
 They're often steep with rowdy descents, and are sometimes pre-loaded with obstacles of their own such as ruts, branches, fallen trees, and if you’re really lucky, creek crossings.
 Check the legality of riding the fire roads in your area and plan accordingly.
 Pick ones that can be done on a 'cross bike, but if you’re veering into mountain bike territory, you're also veering away from the spirit of the Hell of the Normal.

-Dirt paths that cut between neighbourhoods, easy singletrack (minus drops or too-wicked rock gardens), bridges, tunnels, back alleys, the rails-to-trails network in your area—consider anything you can think of that’ll make your route interesting and/or challenging.
+Dirt paths that cut between neighborhoods, easy singletrack (minus drops or too-wicked rock gardens), bridges, tunnels, back alleys, the rails-to-trails network in your area—consider anything you can think of that’ll make your route interesting and/or challenging.
 Basically, anything that’ll add a pinch of suffering to an otherwise heaped plate of ride joy.
 To make it even more authentic, why not add a railroad crossing?
 Trains often interrupt races, and Paris-Roubaix has a history of it happening (with last year’s "Traingate" a prime example), but remember: ignoring closed barriers will lead to disqualification.